 The Standards Laboratory shall submit the results of testing to the Commission for review.

 The Standards Laboratory shall retain the Marijuana Products tested pursuant to 935 CMR 500.050(7)(d)1., until directed to Transfer or dispose of them by the Commission.
-Any disposal shall take place in compliance with 935 CMR 500.105(12).
+Any disposal shall take place in compliance with 935 CMR 500.105(12): Waste Disposal.

 Marijuana Retailer.